SE-UP/RSE-UP/_sources/chapters/bash_tools.md

 cat: all.txt: No such file or directory
 ```

-Instead,
+Instead, every process has a second output channel called **standard error**.
-every process has a second output channel called **standard error** Programs use it for error messages so that their attempts to tell us something has gone wrong don't vanish silently into an output file.
+Programs use it for error messages so that their attempts to tell us something has gone wrong don't vanish silently into an output file.
 There are ways to redirect standard error, but doing so is almost always a bad idea.

 ## Repeating Commands on Many Files